Illarion-eV/Illarion-Dev/README.md

 * Scripts: https://github.com/some-user-name/Illarion-Content/tree/some-feature-name
 * Maps: https://github.com/some-user-name/Illarion-Map/tree/some-feature-name

-1. For each, click the green button labled "Code" and select "Download ZIP".
+1. For each, click the green button labeled "Code" and select "Download ZIP".
 2. Unzip each to a convenient location.
 3. Enter the paths to these locations into your `.env` file.